Tax and superannuation

 All employers must make superannuation contributions for their eligible employees as part of Australia's superannuation guarantee arrangements.

-View guide to superannuation for employers on the Australian Taxation Office website.
+View guide to superannuation for employers on the ATO website.

 Contractors generally look after their own tax obligations, but you will have super obligations if you pay the contractor wholly or principally for their labour.

-Visit your tax and super obligations for contractors on the Australian Taxation Office website to work out your obligations.
+Visit your tax and super obligations for contractors on the ATO website to work out your obligations.

 Work injury information